Neys Provincial Park: Forest vegetation

 Neys is within the Central Boreal Forest Region of Ontario.
 As such it is home to a predominantly coniferous forest, however some boreal deciduous species can be found near waterways and former beaver dams.
 The park is also home to a large plantation of Red Pine.
 Park Naturalists theorise that these trees were planted by the Boy Scouts of Canada in the early-mid 1960s.
 The age of the trees and the fact that Boy Scouts did in fact plant nothing but Red Pines all across Canada as their "Centennial Project" in the 1960s backs this theory up.
 The Red Pines are not natural to the park eco-system, however, as they are planted in an inhospitable sand dune micro-environment of the park.
 This dune environment was previously disturbed (flattened and built upon) with the construction of the Neys Prisoner of War Camp (Neys Camp 100, Camp W).

 The forests of Neys are home to a wide variety of species of flora and fauna.
-Some of the most common plant species include the Bunchberry, Labrador Tea, blueberry, bearberry, larch, mountain maple, a wide variety of fungi.
+Some of the most common plant species include the Bunchberry, Labrador Tea, blueberry, bearberry, larch, mountain maple, and a wide variety of fungi.
 These plants are an attraction to such forest species as the Woodland Caribou, Moose, and the Black Bear.

 Neys Camp 100

-During World War II, 35,046 prisoners of war and Japanese-Canadians were held in 26 main camps in Canada.
+During World War II, 35,046 prisoners of war and Japanese-Canadians were interned in 26 main camps in Canada.
 The north shore of Lake Superior was the site of three such camps: Neys, Angler, and Red Rock.

 Neys Camp 100 interned mostly German POWs, and some Japanese-Canadians between 1941-1946.
 The prisoners were forced to log in the Pic and Little Pic River valleys.

 German POWs were divided into categories: the "greys" who were largely ordinary soldiers, and the "blacks" who were considered die-hard Nazis, considered high risks for violence or escape attempts.
-Neys Camp 100 was one of Canada's nine camps which interred "black" prisoners.
+Neys Camp 100 was one of Canada's nine camps which interned "black" prisoners.
 Hence the camp was enclosed by three barbed-wire fences and guard towers.

 At the end of World War II, Neys was turned into a processing camp for POWs in the northwestern Ontario region.
 It was then turned into a minimum-security work camp for civilian prisoners from the Thunder Bay area, and finally dismantled in the 1950s.

 During the time of the internment camp, there were few, if any, escapes for two main reasons: in summer months, dense forests and heavy, black flies deterred prisoners from walking through the bush, and in the winter, sub-zero cold weather deterred prisoners from venturing out.
 Also, Lake Superior was a natural barrier, considering its size and frigid waters.